Annual report 2022

 Representatives of scientific organisations

 Cantonal universities > Basel: Prof Torsten Schwede.
 Bern: Prof Daniel Candinas.
 Fribourg: Prof Katharina Fromm.
 Geneva: Prof Dominique Soldati-Favre.
 Lausanne: Prof Franciska Krings.
 Lucerne: Prof Gisela Michel.
-Neuchâtel: Prof Simona Pekarek Doehler (until 1.10.2021).
+Neuchâtel: Prof Etienne Piguet.
 St. Gallen: Prof Thomas Markus Zellweger.
 Ticino: Prof Benedetto Lepori.
 Zurich: Prof Stefanie Walter.

-Federal Institute of Technology > Lausanne: Prof Harald Brune (from 1.1.2021).
+Federal Institute of Technology > Lausanne: Prof Harald Brune.
 Zurich: Prof Sabine Werner.

-Universities of Applied Sciences/Universities of Teacher Education > Prof Horst Biedermann (PH SG), Prof Maria Caiata Zufferey (SUPSI), Dr Markus Hodel (HSLU), Prof Jürg Kessler (FHGR), Prof Isabelle Mili (IUFE Geneva), Dr Christine Pirinoli (HES-SO) (from 1.10.2021), Prof Jean-Marc Piveteau (ZHAW), Prof Falko Schlottig (FHNW), Dr Luciana Vaccaro (HES-SO) (until 30.9.2021).
+Universities of Applied Sciences/Universities of Teacher Education > Prof Horst Biedermann (PH SG), Prof Maria Caiata Zufferey (SUPSI), Dr Markus Hodel (HSLU) (until 1.11.2022; successor vacant), Prof Jürg Kessler (FHGR), Prof Isabelle Mili (IUFE Geneva), Dr Christine Pirinoli (HES-SO), Prof Jean-Marc Piveteau (ZHAW), Prof Falko Schlottig (FHNW).

 Academies > Swiss Academies of Arts and Sciences: Prof Antonio Loprieno.
 SAHS: Prof Claudine Burton-Jeangros.
 SAMS: Prof em.
-Daniel Scheidegger.
-SATW: Prof Konstantinos Boulochos.
+Daniel Scheidegger (until 31.7.2022), Prof Georges Thalmann (from 1.8.2022).
+SATW: Prof Konstantinos Boulouchos.
 SCNAT: Prof Maria Schönbächler, Prof Marcel Tanner.

-Prof Cesla Amarelle (Canton of Vaud, Dept. of Education, Youth and Culture), Dr Gregor Haefliger (SERI), Dr René Imhof (F. Hoffmann-La Roche AG), Monika Knill (Canton of Thurgau, Dept. of Edu-cation and Culture), Dr Anja Isabella König (Novartis Venture Funds) (from 1.2.2021), Ulrich Jakob Looser (BLR&Partners AG), Jürg Stahl (Swiss Olympic), Natascha Wey (VPOD).
+Prof Cesla Amarelle, Dr Gregor Haefliger (SERI), Dr René Imhof (F. Hoffmann-La Roche AG), Monika Knill (Canton of Thurgau, Dept. of Education and Culture), Dr Anja Isabella König (Novartis Venture Funds), Ulrich Jakob Looser (BLR&Partners AG), Jürg Stahl (Swiss Olympic), Natascha Wey (VPOD).

-Prof Ron Appel (SIB), Prof Denis Duboule (University of Geneva and EPFL, free co-optation), Prof Michael Hengartner (ETH Board), Dr Erna Karrer-Rüedi (from 26.3.2021), Dr Thierry Strässle (ETH Domain), Dr Prabitha Urwyler (from 21.1.2021), Dr Pascale Vonmont (Gebert-Rüf Stiftung, free co-optation), Dr Stefanie Wyssenbach.
+Prof Ron Appel (SIB) (until 10.10.2022), Prof Denis Duboule (University of Geneva and EPFL, free co-optation), Prof Michael Hengartner (ETH Board), Dr Erna Karrer-Rüedi (Eos Entrepreneurs Foundation), Dr Thierry Strässle (ETH Domain), Dr Prabitha Urwyler (actionuni, until 7.11.2022), Dr Pascale Vonmont (Gebert-Rüf Stiftung, free co-optation), Dr Stefanie Wyssenbach (swissuniversities).

 Executive Committee of the Foundation Council

-15 honorary members, 47 per cent women, 53 per cent men
+15 honorary members, 53 per cent women, 47 per cent men

 T+R AG, Gümligen BE.